JuanJS117/MesoscopicModel/BrainMets/README.md

 ## 1. Motivation

 Here we put forward an adapted version of the mesoscopic model to reproduce brain metastases.
+This new version was motivated by the work [The macroscopic growth laws of brain metastases](https://www.medrxiv.org/content/10.1101/2022.02.03.22270146v2), where the model is extensively used to simulate brain metastases, and to explore the resulting growth exponent &beta; after tinkering with different parameters.
+Since the publication of [this work](https://www.nature.com/articles/s41567-020-0978-6) on the scaling laws that govern aggressive tumors, it is known that exponent &beta; provides relevant information about the growth dynamics of different cancers.
+Unlike other living organisms, whose scaling exponent is lower than 1, it was found that, for aggressive tumors, such exponent is tipically greater than 1.

 ## 2. Prerequisites